Fruit Salad Cheesecake

 Both sizes worked, so size choice is just a matter of what presentation you want to make and how you'd like to serve the cheesecake.

-For the individual mini fruit salad cheesecakes, I wasn't quite sure what would work best as a method for making them ... so, I tried a few different ways:
+For the individual mini fruit salad cheesecakes, I wasn't quite sure what would work best as a method for making them.
+So, I went ahead and tried a few different ways:

-1. Pouring the fruit salad mixture into muffin cups first, topping with three vanilla wafer cookies as the crust, with the plan of then inverting them when I removed them from the pan.
+1. Pouring the fruit salad mixture into muffin cups first, topping with three vanilla wafer cookies as the crust, with the plan of then inverting the mini cheesecakes once removed them from the pan.

 RESULT: Not so great.
 The vanilla wafers didn't "fit" well, and the cheesecakes just looked kind of messy when inverted.